-The piece deals with the themes of physical labor, social structures, agriculture and the political ideologies that shape the landscapes which surrounds us.
-The focus is on the bodies’ physical tillage of the soil and the intentional as well as the unintentional ecosystems that develop in connection with the cultivation of the soil.
+The piece deals with the themes of physical labour, social structures, agriculture and the political ideologies that shape the landscapes around us.
+The focus is on the body’s physical tilling of the soil and the intentional, as well as the unintentional ecosystems that develop in connection with the soil’s cultivation.

-Recoil involves local citizens as co-creators of the piece.
-For example by helping recoil grow the crops that are used as a set on stage.
-Through conversations with the citizens we will explore the different rituals and celebrations that exist around the harvest and how it is influenced by concepts of fertility, sustainability and ecology.
+Recoil performance group involves local citizens as co-creators of the piece.
+For example, citizens help Recoil grow the crops that are used on stage.
+Through conversations, we will explore the different rituals and celebrations that exist around the concept of harvesting and how this is influenced by ideas of fertility, sustainability and ecology.